 Your new spouse will not be a beneficiary of your pension.

 If you wish to provide your new spouse with a survivor benefit following your death, you must make a Marriage After Retirement election on or before December 31, 2017.

 Effective January 1, 2018, the Clergy Pension Plan will no longer offer retired clergy the option to reduce their own pension benefit in order to provide a survivor benefit for a spouse they marry after retirement.

-- Please contact CPG at (866) 802-6333 if you have any questions or would like to schedule a discussion with one of our licensed life and retirement specialists.
+- Please contact CPG at (866) 802-6333 if you have any questions or would like to schedule a discussion with one of our financial education specialists.

 I plan to work after retirement